 Discord is the most used voice chat program that streamers and gamers use these days.
-Oh i still remember the times when you had to buy and setup Teamspeak servers or such to talk in streams and games with fellow community members.
+In this ultimate discord server guide for Twitch streamers you learn how to set up discord nicely!
+Oh, i still remember the times when you had to buy and set up Teamspeak servers or such to talk in streams and games with fellow community members.
 You couldn’t do text and images there either.

 Did you know there actually was a time when people were posting links and they HAD TO go and see the images on different platforms?